 Unemployment compensation tax.
 The Pennsylvania Department of Labor and Industry handles the state unemployment compensation tax.
 You can register to pay this tax online using the Unemployment Compensation Management System (UCMS).
 You must submit quarterly tax reports and payments.

 In Pennsylvania, the state sales and use tax is imposed on the sale, consumption, rental, or use of personal property as well as on some services.
 You can obtain various types of sales tax licenses, such as a:

 The state sales tax applies to particular goods and services.
 Importantly, the sales tax doesn't include items like:

 You can register to pay these taxes through myPATH.
 You'll need to pay sales tax on a periodic basis.
 You can find more information about the Pennsylvania sales tax on the DOR website.

 In addition to state sales and use tax, you might be responsible for reporting and paying sales and use tax to your city or county.
 Make sure you check with your local taxing authorities for your reporting responsibilities.

-If you will be doing business in states other than Pennsylvania, you may need to register your LLC in some or all of those states.
-Whether you're required to register will depend on the specific states involved: each state has its own rules for what constitutes doing business and whether registration is necessary.
-Often activities such as having a physical presence (a business location) in a state, hiring employees in a state, or soliciting business in a state (such as by telephone, print ads, mail, or the Internet) will be considered doing business for registration purposes.
-Registration usually involves obtaining a certificate of authority or similar document.
+If you'll be doing business in states other than Pennsylvania, you'll likely need to register your LLC in some or all of those states.
+Whether you're required to register will depend on the specific states involved.
+Usually, states require you to register your out-of-state (foreign) business if you have a physical presence in the state (such as an office or warehouse), you hire employees in the state, or you market to the state's residents.
+Foreign registration usually involves obtaining a certificate of authority or a similar document.